-Northern lights Ísafjörður tonight
+Northern lights in Ísafjörður tonight

 7-day outlook for Ísafjörður